 Reid Argon Review

-‘The bike is built around Reids new custom alloy frame.
-Its smart looking and is specced as well as anything else I have seen at the same pice point.
-The frame has double butted hydroformed tubing, smooth welds, internal cable routing, internal tapered headset, threaded BB(yes the norm for alloy frames but I’ll tell you theres loads of press fit BB carbon frame owners that are now crying out for these!), and direct mount disc callipers.
-Makes for a pretty light, solid, and hassle free base.
+‘The bike is built around Reid’s new custom alloy frame.
+It’s smart looking and is specced as well as anything else I have seen at the same price point.
+The frame has double-butted hydroformed tubing, smooth welds, internal cable routing, internal tapered headset, threaded BB (yes the norm for alloy frames but I’ll tell you there’re loads of press fit BB carbon frame owners that are now crying out for these!), and direct mount disc callipers.
+Makes for a pretty light, solid, and hassle-free base.
 Reid use this same frame in the rest of their 29er hardtails, the Neon and the Xenon with componentry being the only difference.
 Black is the colour here, but don’t think that means cheap and nasty looking in house components.
 They are all perfectly functional.

 Pointing out a few things here:

-1. The Saddle is well shaped with good padding and sat on a decent quality 27.2mm seat post (smaller diameter 27.2mm posts give greater deflection meaning greater comfort).
+- The Saddle is well-shaped with good padding and sat on a decent quality 27.2mm seat post (smaller diameter 27.2mm posts give greater deflection meaning greater comfort).

-3. The bars are 700mm wide, combined with a 70mm stem and a 69 degree head angle make for a very easily controlled ride.
-I make a big thing of this because contact points on a bike make all the difference, the above make the Argon feel a lot more expensive than it is.
+- The bars are 700mm wide, combined with a 70mm stem and a 69-degree head angle make for easily controlled rides.
+I make a big thing of this because contact points on a bike make all the difference.
+The above makes the Argon feel a lot more expensive than it is.

 The Argon is a great entry level bike that will enable you to ride a lot harder than you think.